lucilleoh/listening-diary/README.md

 - **First time:** sign in with GitHub → **Add New → Project** → import your `listening-diary` repo → it auto-detects Vite, so leave the defaults → **Deploy**.
 You'll get a URL like `your-project.vercel.app`.
 No environment variables are needed (the published build reads the JSON, not the Last.fm API).
 - **Every time after:** just `git push`.
 Vercel automatically rebuilds and redeploys.
 You only need to re-export (Step 1) if the *data* changed; for code or styling changes, a push is enough.

-> Tip: before pushing, you can preview the published version locally with `npm run build` then `npm run preview` — open that with your backend **off** to confirm the read-only snapshot looks right.
+> Tip: before pushing, you can preview the published version locally with `npm run build` then `npm run preview`—open that with your backend **off** to confirm the read-only snapshot looks right.

 ---

-## 8. How "new" detection works
+## 7. How "new" detection works

 When you sync a day, each artist / track / album is checked against a record of the **first date** you ever encountered it.
 It's flagged `new` only if it's never appeared on an earlier date.

 That record gets filled two ways:

-1. The **backfill** (section 5) seeds it with your Last.fm top ~1000 artists/tracks/albums, marked as "seen long ago" — so your established favorites never wrongly show as new.
+1. The **backfill** (section 4) seeds it with your Last.fm top ~1000 artists/tracks/albums, marked as "seen long ago"—so your established favorites never wrongly show as new.
 2. **Each sync** adds that day's listening, stamped with the day's date.

-So **"new artist" means new to your listening history**, not just new to today — and genuinely-new discoveries still surface correctly even if you re-sync a day multiple times.
+So **"new artist" means new to your listening history**, not just new to today—and genuinely-new discoveries still surface correctly even if you re-sync a day multiple times.

 To start fresh, delete the `diary.db` file and re-run the backfill + re-sync.

 ---

-## 9. Troubleshooting
+## 8. Troubleshooting

 **`command not found: node` (or `npm`)**
 Node isn't installed, or the terminal hasn't picked it up yet.
-Re-check [section 1b](#b-nodejs), then fully quit and reopen your editor.
+Re-check [section 0b](#b-nodejs), then fully quit and reopen your editor.

 **`npm install` errors out**
 Make sure you opened the actual project folder (the one containing `package.json`) in your editor, and that you're running the command from that folder.